Skip to content

 • Monthly repayments: Around £1,896

-Key takeaways: Lenders may require a larger deposit to mitigate their risk, leading to a lower LTV ratio.
+With a poor credit score lenders may require a larger deposit to mitigate the risk, leading to a lower LTV ratio.
 Additionally, higher interest rates increase your monthly repayments, making the mortgage more expensive over time.

 Please note that these figures are illustrative and actual rates may vary based on individual circumstances and market conditions.

-A good credit score can help you get better deals on loans, mortgages, and credit cards.
-Here are some quick tips to help you:
+A good credit score can help you get better deals on loans, mortgages, and credit cards – there are several ways you can improve your credit score.

 Ways to improve your credit score